SOAP-based services currently dominate the enterprise landscape. Main reasons this are:

 In any event, I'm pretty confident that we can count on rising WS-Security adoption in an enterprise.

 Web service providers communicate with their customers (consumers) by the means of publishing WSLD of the service.
 In most cases, developers create the client code for the service by generating classes from the published WSDL file.
-While JAX-WS makes it possible to avoid code generation entirely (as I described in this post) and hand-code all client-side classes, in all but the most trivial cases using code generation is the easiest way to start developing a Web service client.
+While JAX-WS makes it possible to avoid code generation entirely (as I described in

 Service providers need to keep in mind that WSDL is the only "bridge" between providers and consumers.
 Service providers may have great clean code with nicely defined interfaces and object model; however, this code won't be shared with consumers (unless, perhaps, we are talking about an internal service used for integrating components of the same application, but even in this case developers should beware of created tight coupling).
 Therefore we need to make sure that WSDL that we publish will help service consumers generate good client-side code.